 Decisions of the judges are final.
 Judge's comments will be returned (when possible) to the contestants or sponsors following the European Student Convention.
 Time permitting, judges will make suggestions and comments for contestants' improvement.

-If you are qualified with post-graduate training or life experience and are interested in serving as a volunteer judge, please contact the Convention Office (events@christian.education) or apply through the booking website.
+If you are qualified with post-graduate training or life experience and are interested in serving as a volunteer judge, please email events@christian.education or apply through the booking website.
 You will be notified if selected.
-Judges will receive instructions prior to arriving at the convention.
-There will also be a Judges' Meeting after the first evening rally.